This post was last updated on March 6th, 2023.

 - Make sure your posts are mobile-friendly

-- Use pagespeed insights to make your page loading times faster
+- Use page speed insights to make your page load time faster

 - Do link building to build up your domain authority

-- Do internal linking between your blog posts to improve crawlability
+- Create internal links between your blog posts to improve crawlability

 - Make sure all of your images have alt text and optimized image file names